ddeng36/script-boot/README.md

   1. These 3 decorator will call same function -> mapperFunction.
   2. get the original function and save it in cb.
   3. put cb into routerMapper according to the method and path.
+  4. setRouter() will bind every callback function in routerMapper to the app

 - ExpressServer: Using Express.js to create a server, and import middlewares.